-Kansas City Sex Crimes Lawyer
+Kansas City Sex Crime Attorney

 Of the various crimes of which people are convicted, few have a worse reputation than those involving sex offenses.
 Even a mere accusation is enough to permanently injure a person’s reputation, and a conviction carries the possibility of consequences such as fines, prison time, and lifetime inclusion on the sex offender registry.

 These challenges can make it nearly impossible to proceed with life.
 If you were charged with a sex crime, you cannot afford not to retain qualified representation for your legal rights.
 The Kansas City sex crimes lawyer at the Law Office of Michael Crawford stands ready to help you.